Robin says: HOLY SAD GOODBYE to the ecommerce side of MoonatMidnight.

 The Birth of an Icon: How Superman's Original Costume Became Legendary

 The men responsible for Superman's classic look were writer Jerry Siegel and artist Joe Shuster.
 As struggling youths in the 1930s, they spent years developing the character that would eventually become the Man of Steel.
-Their initial designs for his appearance went through several iterations before that fateful Action Comics #1 issue.
-But the core components that made his costume an unforgettable emblem were there from the start.
+Early incarnations of the character didn't feature a costume.
+Superman evolved into his now‑famous look only later in their collaboration.
+Their initial designs for his appearance went through several iterations before the 1938 fateful Action Comics #1 issue.

 Siegel Shuster Early Illustration of Superman 1930s with color